 Meadows that we closed for second cut silage have been reopened as the grass supply runs short: hopefully a change of weather will allow us to shut them up again and make a late cut of silage!

-Thinking forward, sheep wintering, (sheep are usually sent to dairy farms in the winter months to graze grass whilst cows are housed indoors), may be a potential issue since there won’t be as much surplus autumn grass as usual.
+Thinking forward, a potential problem is sheep wintering, (sheep are usually sent to dairy farms in the winter months to graze grass whilst cows are housed indoors), since there will not be as much surplus autumn grass around.

 Finally, the lack of the rain and high temperatures means the risk of WILDFIRES has increased and could become a potential issue.